-MU 120 Chorale
+MU 120 Chorale 1 credit per semester

 This is a limited singing group drawn by audition from the College choir.
 Participation in the annual summer chorale tour is required.
 Chorale is only open to full-time students.
 This class meets twice each week.
 A chorale fee will be charged each semester.
 May be taken for credit up to eight times.
 Prerequisite: Concurrent enrollment in MU 100 Choir; by audition only.